seapagan/pyBlog/README.md

 pip install -r requirements.txt
 ```

+### Register for Google Recaptcha

+The Comment system is protected using a `Recaptcha` to help avoid bots.

+Visit the [Google Recaptcha][recaptcha] site, register if not already done, then
+set up a site for this Blog.
+Copy the public and private keys, you will need to
+add them into the `.env` file below.
+Choose the `V2 Tickbox type` as that is
+what is used for this application (at the moment, however this hard-coded
+setting will likely be removed later to allow all types).

 ### Set up the .env file

 Some of the more secret settings are kept in a .env file which will not be